Old Frisian: Word order

 Word order in Old Frisian varied widely depending on context and function.
-The language's constituent word order is generally described as subject–object–verb.
+The language's constituent word order is generally described as subject–object–verb (SOV).
 Dependent clauses strongly tend towards this word order as well, though some departures from this trend are attested.
-However, analysis of the existing corpora involving charter documents shows that about 60% of dependent sentences with direct objects have a subject–verb–object construction.
-Object–verb–subject constructions were commonly employed as a method of topicalization and both conditional and interrogative clauses were typically verb–subject–object.
-Dependent conditional clauses use object–subject–verb constructions as well when interrogative pronouns are in grammatical cases other than the nominative.
+However, analysis of the existing corpora involving charter documents shows that about 60% of dependent sentences with direct objects had a subject–verb–object (SVO) construction.
+Object–verb–subject (OVS) constructions were commonly employed as a method of topicalization, wherein the object of the sentence was emphasized over elements of the sentence.
+Both conditional and interrogative clauses were typically verb–subject–object (VSO).
+Dependent conditional clauses used object–subject–verb (OSV) constructions as well when interrogative pronouns are in grammatical cases other than the nominative.

-In oblique contexts, pronouns may be moved to between the verb and the subject when the subject in a later position than the verb, leading to a verb–object–subject word order.
+In contexts using a case other than the nominative, pronouns could be moved between the verb and the subject when the subject was in a later position than the verb, leading to a verb–object–subject (VOS) word order.
 This word order is completely absent in modern Frisian.
 Examples of this include the following:

-Like all other Germanic languages at some point in their history, Old Frisian exhibits properties of verb-second word order, though its application is inconsistent.
+Like all other Germanic languages at some point in their history, Old Frisian exhibited properties of verb-second word order (V2), though its application was inconsistent.
 This means that the verb appears in the second position in independent clauses with a finite verb, but reverts to verb-final word order in subordinate clauses.

 Old Frisian sentences almost always required a subject and the language often employed the use of dummy subjects.
-This appears to be a syntactic necessity even when there was not semantic function.
+This appears to be a syntactic necessity even when there was no semantic function.
 Examples include verbs involving the weather and impersonal passives, respectively demonstrated below: